pinefoambath/Mars-Rover-Express-App/README.md

 ## How to run this

 - Clone the repo locally
-- Install dependencies by running yarn install
+- Install dependencies by running `yarn install`
 - You'll need a NASA developer API key.
-You can get one here To do that, go here: https://api.nasa.gov/.
+You can get one here: https://api.nasa.gov/.
-- Create a .env file in the root of the project.
+- Create a `.env` file in the root of the project.
 Store your API key in there (as in API_KEY=YourKey)
-- Run yarn start in your terminal & enjoy interacting with the dashboard on http:localhost:3000
+- Run `yarn start` in your terminal & enjoy interacting with the dashboard on `http:localhost:3000`

 ## Why I made this
-I made this app to practice functional programming in JavaScript.
-It's also my first go at using ExpressJS as a NodeJS web framework.
+I made this app to practice functional programming in JavaScript, learn about ExpressJS and NodeJS.